-Brian Gelnett is an associate in the Subrogation Department, who focuses on workers' compensation subrogation.
-He represents national workers' compensation carriers and injured workers in complex subrogation and personal injury cases involving product liability, premises liability, motor vehicle accidents, slips, trips and falls, worksite accidents and general negligence.
-Brian provides clients with comprehensive analysis and reliable recommendations to provide his clients with the advice necessary to make informed decisions with confidence.
+Brian Gelnett is an associate in the Subrogation Department, who represents national workers' compensation carriers, employers, and injured workers, throughout the United States, in complex subrogation and personal injury cases involving product liability, premises liability, industrial and worksite accidents, as well as motor vehicle accidents and general negligence .
+Brian has successfully recovered millions of dollars for White and Williams’ clients, through litigation, mediation, and Arbitration Forums and provides clients with comprehensive analysis and reliable recommendations to make informed decisions with confidence.

-Brian also helps insurance companies and employers understand and manage many issues involving work-related accidents and injury investigations by preparing and offering training presentations on workers' compensation subrogation issues and paths to recovery.
-Brian has also assisted the preparation of National Association of Subrogation Professionals (NASP) presentations.
+Brian also educates insurance companies and employers about complex work-related injuries and investigations by preparing and providing training presentations on workers' compensation subrogation issues and best practices for recovery.
+Additionally, Brian participates in developing National Association of Subrogation Professionals (NASP) presentations.

 Recognition and Involvement